Skiggz/jira-pal/README.md

   * Prime caches for various jira information that doesnt change often, like statuses
 * `jira-pal evict`
   * Clear caches

+##Searching

+* All of the search functionality uses jira's advanced search syntax.
+If you want to get the best out of this, check out their documentation on [Advanced Searching](https://confluence.atlassian.com/jira/advanced-searching-179442050.html)

 ##Settings